joebew42/ex_chat/README.md

 ### TODO

-- Expose a websocket endpoint to join a chatroom and receive messages
+- Expose a websocket endpoint to allow clients join a chatroom and receive messages

 ### DONE

+- How to test the websocket endpoint in Elixir
 - Put `how to run tests` and `how to start application` in the `README.md`
 - Start the application
 - Rename the test folder `exchat` to `ex_chat`